Our Review Process

 Brown sugar is often considered to be the healthier alternative to white sugar – this is why many people wonder if brown sugar is good for diabetes.
 But is that really the case?
 There are several misconceptions about white and brown sugar.
 The major similarity between them is that they are produced from the same source.
 But they do have several aspects that make them unique as well.

 Brown sugar and white sugar are both composed of sucrose.
 The glycemic index of the food provides a measure of the extent to which consuming certain foods would increase blood sugar levels.
 This range lies between 0-100.
 The glycemic index of brown sugar is 65 which is on the higher side.
 This would imply that having brown sugar would also lead to a rise in the glucose levels.
 1 teaspoon or 4.6 grams of brown sugar is supposed to have 4.5 grams of carbs and 4.5 grams of sugar.
 This could lead to quite a spike in the levels.
 All the calories in brown sugar also come from carbs.
-Since there is no fiber in brown sugar, the spike will be instant and rapid.
-Brown sugar for diabetics may not be a very good idea if it is consumed frequently and in excessive amounts.
+Since there is no fiber in brown sugar, the spike will be instant and rapid. brown sugar for diabetics for diabetics may not be a very good idea if it is consumed frequently and in excessive amounts.
+Also know about best medicine for diabetes in India.

 Both White and brown Sugar are produced from the same sugarcane crop which makes them similar in their properties.
 Brown sugar, however, is white sugar + molasses – which contributes to its darker color and increases its nutritional value.
 Higher levels of calcium, iron, and potassium are observed in brown sugar; however, the values are almost insignificant.
 Even calorie-wise, though brown sugar is known to have lesser calories, the difference does not amount to much.